Tayoyyc/Tayoyyc/README.md

 - 👋 Hi, I’m @Tayoyyc
 - 👀 I’m interested in gaming, Football and traveling
 - 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cloud Hyperscales
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I speak 3 languages

 <!---
 Tayoyyc/Tayoyyc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.